modular/modular/KGEN/docs/Rationale.md

    operation to fix itself after elaboration or report an error.

 The benefit of #2 is that it would lead to a simpler IR.

+## `zap` dialect design

+The `zap` dialect is a substitute for language-level features and libraries until those can exist.
+The `zap` dialect exists only pre-elaboration and is lowered to the `pop` and `meta` dialect before elaboration.

+For example, `meta.buffer` is a substitute for a user-defined/library type.
+Operations on buffers should reside in the `zap` dialect.
+The meta dialect contains basic operations for interfacing with buffers until a model for lowering custom types is devised.